yuegao04/docs/docs/operation/template/management.md

 1. Click on "Operations Center" in the navigation bar and enter the "Template" tab.
 2. Click the "New Template" button.
-3. Enter the name, description, source, and icon of the template.
+3. Enter the name, description, source of the template.
 Where,
     - Source: An address compatible with the Terraform git type module source, refer to the [instructions](https://developer.hashicorp.com/terraform/language/modules/sources#module-sources).
-    - Icon: Pointing to an SVG or PNG icon's address.

 4. Click the "OK" button.

 ## Editing a Template